jolny/LibreOfficeConverter/README.md

 Whether to print output from LibreOffice.
 Default value: False
 * `files`
 Files to convert.
 If empty list, convert all in cwd.
 Default value: []

+## Contributing
+Want to add other conversion options, arguments or features?
+Feel free to make a pull request!